-- 84. In accordance with the UNC and the ECR, Users can apply for additional Entry Capacity at the Quarterly System Entry Capacity Auction (QSEC auction) or Technical Interconnection Point Capacity via IP Auctions at an IP ASEP. - 85.
-If Users request additional NTS Entry Capacity via a PARCA or IP PARCA at any ASEP that in aggregate exceeds the existing Obligated Entry Capacity level, and these applications satisfy the user commitment (NPV or economic) test detailed in the ECR, National Grid will undertake the following process for each such ASEP.
-Where
+- 84. In accordance with the UNC and the ECR, Users can apply for additional Entry Capacity at the Quarterly System Entry Capacity Auction (QSEC auction) - 85.
+If Users request additional NTS Entry Capacity via a PARCA at any ASEP that in aggregate exceeds the existing Obligated Entry Capacity level, and these applications satisfy the user commitment (NPV) test detailed in the ECR, National Grid will undertake the following process for each such ASEP.
+Where there is more

-- there is more than one such ASEP these may be grouped according to their location on the NTS in order to minimise Exit Capacity Revision analysis requirements. - 86.
+- than one such ASEP these may be grouped according to their location on the NTS in order to minimise Exit Capacity Revision analysis requirements. - 86.
 For each group or individual ASEP the process described below under "Revision Analysis" will be repeated to identify the Exit Capacity increases that can be accommodated as a result of the release of Funded Incremental Entry Capacity.
 The objective is, therefore, to minimise exit driven investment.